mikamautnerrohde/researchproject/rp-project-manual.md

 ## Miscellaneous issues
 ### Credits
 The credits listed on the proposal form are those rewarded to the student.
-Students do not receive more credits for any extra time they put into the project if it is running late.
+In principle, students do not receive more credits for extra time they put into the project if it is running late.
 As such it is important that a realistic time plan is made at the beginning of the project, to avoid a (costly) study delay for the student.

 If a project exceeds the originally planned deadline by six months or more, the Examinations Board of the master’s programme may contact the internal assessor of the project for an explanation.

+### Extending the project
+There are two situations that can lead to extension of the project (i.e. increasing the credits awarded).

+1. If the Study Plan of the student includes a 5 EC course as an Elective, 1 EC can be added to *Research Project 2*.
+This should be listed as a comment when registering the project on Datanose.
+The student is expected to also work for about 28 hours more on the project.
+2. If the reality of a 36 EC *Research Project 2* mandates additional work that was not part of the planning, a request for extension can be submitted to the Examinations Board of the programme to turn it into a 42 EC *Research Project 2*.
+This request needs to be accompanied by an overview of the additional tasks, as well as a declaration by the supervisor that these tasks are necessary to succesfully complete the project.

 ### Insufficient performance
 As listed in table 3, there are minimum grades for all three assessment components.
 If a student receives grades below these minimums, the project will be registered as ‘NAV’ (requirements not met) and the student will not be credited for the work.